xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

   - Request method:

-      Katalon allows you to choose one of these following methods for your request test: GET, POST, PUT, DELETE, PATCH, HEAD, CONNECT, OPTIONS, TRACE.
-The method needs to match with the API endpoint to have a valid request.
-Here, we are creating a POST request to send the user information to the server to create an account.
+      Katalon allows you to choose one of the following methods for your request test: GET, POST, PUT, DELETE, PATCH, HEAD, CONNECT, OPTIONS, TRACE.
+The method needs to match the API endpoint to have a valid request.
+Here, we create a POST request to send the user information to the server to create an account.
 The server will return us with a new userID as a response.

   - Request URL:

       Along with the request method, request URL is to tell the web server which API is utilized under test.
-Any mismatch between method and URL leads to an invalid request exception at runtime or wrong data response.
+Any mismatch between method and URL leads to an invalid request exception at runtime or a wrong data response.
 For the POST request, we specify the API endpoint as follows: `${GlobalVariable.baseUrl}/api/users/json`, with the base URL is listed as a global variable, see above: [Profiles](https://docs.katalon.com/katalon-studio/docs/web-service-samples.html#profiles).

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/api-sample-prj/KS-API-POST-Response-URL.png" width="100%" alt="Request URL in the sample POST request">